Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     NOTE: If the Red LED comes on, then something may have been incorrectly programmed (e.g. wrong firmware, ID scope was entered incorrectly, etc.)

+18. At this point, the board should have established a valid cloud connection (this can be confirmed visually by the Green LED staying on constantly).
+The `cloud` command can be used at any time to confirm the cloud connection status using the CLI.
+The complete command must be followed by hitting `[RETURN]`
+    ```bash
+    >cloud -status
+    ```

-18. Go back to your web browser to access the Azure IoT Central application.
+19. Go back to your web browser to access the Azure IoT Central application.
 Use the left-hand side pane and select `Devices` > `All Devices`.
 Confirm that your device is listed – the device name & ID is the Common Name of the device certificate (which should be `sn + {17-digit device ID}`)

     <img src=".//media/image86.png" style="width:5.in;height:1.38982in" alt="A screenshot of a cell phone Description automatically generated" />

-19. If desired, change the Device name by clicking on `Manage device` > `Rename`
+20. If desired, change the Device name by clicking on `Manage device` > `Rename`

     <img src=".//media/image87.png" style="width:5.in;height:1.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-20. Click on the `Command` tab; type `PT5S` in the `Reboot delay` field and then click on `Run` to send the command to the device to reboot in 5 seconds
+21. Click on the `Command` tab; type `PT5S` in the `Reboot delay` field and then click on `Run` to send the command to the device to reboot in 5 seconds

     <img src=".//media/image88.png" style="width:5.in;height:1.58982in" alt="A screenshot of a cell phone Description automatically generated" />

-21. Within 5 seconds of sending the Reboot command, the SAM-IoT development board should reset itself.
+22. Within 5 seconds of sending the Reboot command, the SAM-IoT development board should reset itself.
 Once the Blue and Green LED's stay constantly ON, press the SW0 and SW1 buttons (the Red LED may toggle with each button press)

     <img src=".//media/image89.png" style="width:5.in;height:1.28982in" alt="A screenshot of a cell phone Description automatically generated" />

-22. Click on the `Raw data` tab and confirm that the button press telemetry messages were received
+23. Click on the `Raw data` tab and confirm that the button press telemetry messages were received

     <img src=".//media/image90.png" style="width:5.in;height:1.98982in" alt="A screenshot of a cell phone Description automatically generated" />

-23. Click on the `Refresh` icon to display all messages received since the previous page refresh operation.
+24. Click on the `Refresh` icon to display all messages received since the previous page refresh operation.
 Confirm that periodic telemetry messages are being continuously received approximately every 10 seconds (the default interval value for the `telemetryInterval` property)

     <img src=".//media/image91.png" style="width:5.in;height:1.58982in" alt="A screenshot of a cell phone Description automatically generated" />

     <img src=".//media/image92.png" style="width:5.in;height:2.12982in" alt="A screenshot of a cell phone Description automatically generated" />

-24. Increase the ambient light source shining on top of the board.
+25. Increase the ambient light source shining on top of the board.
 Wait approximately 30 seconds.
 Click on the `Refresh` icon to confirm that the light sensor value has increased

     <img src=".//media/image93.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />